BridgesUNCC/lm_as_code/Implementation.md

 In other words, if you want to group multiple animations, you only flush between groups.

-At the moment only 2 types of objects are defined:
+At the moment only few types of objects are defined:

 ### NetworkXGraph